clear-ui/clear-ui/scripts/README.md

 `clear-ui-scripts` is a set of common scripts for working with react code.
-It can be used with both apps that need to be deployed to a server, and libraries that need to be published to npm.
+It can be used with both apps that need to be deployed to a server, and libraries that need to be published to the npm.

 ## Scripts

 ### build

 Builds production bundle with webpack in the 'dist' directory.
-For apps it creates bundle to deploy to a server, for libraries it creates precompiled files for quick usage without any building process.
+For apps it creates bundle that should be deployed to a server.
+For libraries it creates precompiled files for quick usage with simple `<script>` and `<link>` element.

 ### compile